 4 Myths About Consent in Sexual Battery Cases

 When it comes to cases involving sexual battery, the complexities of consent are often at the forefront.
-If you are facing a sexual battery case, you can receive guidance about the role of consent from the highly-experienced Clearwater sex crimes defense attorneys with Russo, Pelletier & Sullivan.
+If you are facing a sexual battery case, you can receive guidance about the role of consent from the highly-experienced Clearwater sex crimes defense attorneys with The Law Offices of Marc N. Pelletier.

 In the following article, we address and debunk four common myths about consent in sexual battery cases, providing accurate information to foster a better understanding of this subject.